elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-08-25-cs3103-lecture-3-ip-options-icmp.md

 > If the two clocks are not in synch, will the RTT be correct
 >
-> - Yes, the differences will cancel out
+> - Yes, the differences will cancel out.

 Sequence number is needed in case there are multiple packets and we ned to know which response is to be mapped to which request.

 #### Echo Request and Echo reply message
-Echo request and echo reply messages can test the reachibilitiy of the host.
-This is usally done by invoke the ping command.
+Echo request and echo reply messages can test the **reachability of the host**.
+This is usally done by invoke the **ping** command.

 ![CS3103-3-25.PNG]({{site.baseurl}}/img/CS3103-3-25.PNG)

 #### Example